firefly-iii/docs/docs/docs/data-importer/installation/docker.md

 To run the Data Importer using the following `run` command.
 You will start a web server on port 8081 that will allow you to use the data importer.

 Append the command with your Personal Access Token and Firefly III URL.
 The values you need and where to get them are explained on the **[Configuration page](configuration.md)**.
-Note that most people don't use Nordigen *and* Spectre values at the same time.
+Note that most people don't use GoCardless *and* Spectre values at the same time.

 All environment variables are optional, but convenient.
+Please note that the NORDIGEN environment variables refer to GoCardless.

 ```bash
 docker run \